Spencerman1/SSPS-Workflow-Authorship-Dec-19-2024-Origin-of-Agentic-Tokenized-Logic-Propagation-Models/README.md

 # SSPS-Workflow-Authorship-Dec-19-2024-Origin-of-Agentic-Tokenized-Logic-Propagation-Models
 This upload contains timestamped documentation from Dec 19, 2024 proving authorship of the modular execution logic later mirrored by AI, tokenization, cloud, and blockchain systems.
 Establishes the SSPS IP stack as the seed point for modern lifecycle-controlled agentic orchestration.

+⚠️ PROPRIETARY RIGHTS NOTICE — INFRASTRUCTURE PROTECTION This repository contains proprietary infrastructure owned by Southern Star Pro Studios L.L.C.
+All materials are protected under applicable copyright, trade secret, and intellectual property laws.

+No license is granted to use any portion of this repository for any purpose without prior written authorization and licensing from Southern Star Pro Studios L.L.C.

+All infrastructure remains the exclusive property of Southern Star Pro Studios L.L.C.
+Nothing in this notice limits any rights, remedies, or protections available to the owner.

+For licensing or authorized access inquiries, contact: SpencerSouthern12@gmail.com